John Bruton: Irish nationalism

 Throughout his career, Bruton identified himself with the "Redmondite tradition" of Irish nationalism, meaning a non-violent, constitutionalist version of Irish nationalism in the tradition of the Irish Parliamentary Party that was predominant in Ireland before the Easter Rising of 1916.
 In addition to Redmond, Bruton modelled himself on 19th-century Irish leaders such as Daniel O’Connell and Charles Stewart Parnell.
 This caused Bruton to ideologically clash with many Irish politicians, particularly those in the Irish Republican tradition.
 In particular, Gerry Adams, leader of Sinn Féin and Bruton clashed ideologically several times over the course of their lives.
-Speaking in 2010 during the RTÉ history/documentary show Taoiseach, Adams stated that while he found Bruton a very professional politician, he could not fanthom how Bruton could toast to Queen Elizabeth II and Prince Charles (Note: Bruton attended a dinner with Prince Charles in 1995 and gave a toast to Queen Elizabeth II) while "the Queen's troops were beating the hell out of people in prisons, housing estates and villages throughout the six countries".
+Speaking in 2010 during the RTÉ history/documentary show Taoiseach, Adams stated that while he found Bruton a very professional politician, he could not fathom how Bruton could toast to Queen Elizabeth II and Prince Charles (Note: Bruton attended a dinner with Prince Charles in 1995 and gave a toast to Queen Elizabeth II) while "the Queen's troops were beating the hell out of people in prisons, housing estates and villages throughout the six counties".
 Bruton, on the same show, argued that he couldn't engage the Unionist community in Northern Ireland without engaging their head of state.

 Bruton's allegiance to the Redmondite identity led to him being dubbed "John Unionist" by Republicans; first by Albert Reynolds of Fianna Fáil, but repeated by Adams.